-What percentage of students with disabilities are educated in regular classrooms?
+What percentage of students with disabilities are educated in general classrooms?

-1 Students who are enrolled by their parents or guardians in regular private schools and have their basic education paid through private resources, but receive special education services at public expense.
-These students are not included under "Regular school, time inside general class".
+1 Refers to students who are enrolled by their parents or guardians in regular private schools and have their basic education paid for through private resources but receive special education services at public expense.

 Related Tables and Figures: (Listed by Release Date)